npo-poms/poms-parent/README.md

 Dependencies
 ------------
 <!--- PNG's are created using 'graphviz' from the *.dot files.
 See Makefile.-->
+This describes schematicly the dependencies between the several modules relevant to poms.

+This does not intend to be exhaustive, but merely tries to sketch the big picture.

+An important aspect is that dependencies may only be one way.
+Often dependencies are both transitive and direct, of which only examples are indicated.

 ![dependency graph](poms-dependencies.png "")

 Deployments
 ------------
+This describes schematicly the connections between actual systems relevant to poms.

+This does not intend to be exhaustive, but merely tries to sketch the big picture.

 ![deployment graph](poms-deployment.png "")